What is Accreditation?

 In post-secondary education and training, there are two kinds of accreditation.

 Accreditors are private, nongovernmental organizations.
-The Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP) is a not-for-profit, peer driven organization that provides the accrediting activities for more than 750 paramedic programs nationwide on behalf of the Commission on Accreditation of Allied Health Education Programs (CAAHEP), the only nationally recognized accreditation organization for paramedic education.
+The Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP) is a not-for-profit, peer driven organization that provides the accrediting activities to AEMT and paramedic programs nationwide on behalf of the Commission on Accreditation of Allied Health Education Programs (CAAHEP), the only nationally recognized accreditation organization for paramedic education.

-To advance the recommendations of the 2019 National EMS Scope of Practice Model and the 2021 National EMS Education Standards, CAAHEP plans to launch a voluntary programmatic accreditation at the Advanced Emergency Medical Technician (AEMT) level by January 1, 2025, and CoAEMSP will provide the accreditation services.
-CAAHEP and CoAEMSP will work closely with stakeholders to gather perspectives and recommendations on how best to implement the new option.
+To advance the recommendations of the 2019 National EMS Scope of Practice Model and the 2021 National EMS Education Standards, CAAHEP launched a voluntary programmatic accreditation at the Advanced Emergency Medical Technician (AEMT) level on January 1, 2025, and CoAEMSP provides the accreditation services.
+CAAHEP and CoAEMSP work closely with stakeholders to gather perspectives and recommendations on how best to implement the new option.

 Accreditation Standards